Skip to content

 What We Set Out to Build

-A communication infrastructure designed from the ground up for AI, IoT, and big data — not adapted from aging architectures.
+A communication infrastructure designed from the ground up for the AI era — not adapted from aging architectures.

 Specifically, RobustMQ aims to:

 Simple architecture with fixed boundaries.
 Three components: Meta Service for metadata, Broker for protocol handling, Storage Engine for persistence.
-Clear component boundaries that don't shift when new protocols or storage backends are added.
-Adding a new protocol means implementing parsing logic in the Broker layer.
-Adding new storage means implementing the Storage Engine interface.
+Clear component boundaries that do not shift when new protocols or storage backends are added.
+Adding a new protocol means implementing parsing logic in the Broker layer only.
+Adding new storage means implementing the Storage Engine interface only.
 The core architecture stays stable.

-Unified multi-protocol platform.
-MQTT and Kafka run on the same storage layer.
+Unified multi-protocol platform, one copy of data.
+MQTT, Kafka, NATS, and AMQP run on the same storage layer.
 Data is stored once, with each protocol providing a different access view.
-IoT devices write via MQTT; analytics platforms consume via Kafka — no bridge layer required.
+IoT devices write via MQTT, analytics platforms consume via Kafka, AI Agents communicate via NATS, enterprise systems connect via AMQP — no bridge layer required.
+One message, consumed by any protocol.

 Built with Rust.
 Zero-cost abstractions, memory safety, no GC pauses.
 Communication infrastructure demands stable latency above all else.
+GC-induced memory spikes are especially damaging in edge scenarios.
 Rust is the right language for this domain.

 What Kind of Project This Is

 Driven by technical conviction.
 We believe rebuilding communication infrastructure with Rust is the right direction.
-We believe the AI era deserves a messaging system designed for its actual needs, not one stretched to fit.
-We believe great infrastructure software should belong to the entire community.
-This project exists because it's worth building, not because there's a financial return.
+We believe the AI era needs a messaging system truly designed for its actual needs, not one stretched to fit.
+We believe excellent infrastructure software should belong to the entire community.
+This project exists because it is worth building, not because of financial return.

 There are no shortcuts here.
 One step at a time.
 Eyes on the horizon, feet on the ground.